Joe Scarborough: Feud with Donald Trump

 Trump has also aired "wild allegations and fact-free innuendo" stemming from an incident from Scarborough's time in Congress.
 On July 20, 2001, while Scarborough was in Washington, D.C., one of his aides, 28 years old, Lori Bolterstein Klausutis, was found dead on the floor of his congressional office in Fort Walton Beach, Florida.
 An autopsy determined that an undiagnosed heart-valve irregularity had caused the 28-year-old to lose consciousness, fall, and hit her head on the edge of a desk the day before.
 Media trafficked in speculation about the death, often connecting it with Scarborough's resignation from Congress, announced in May.
 The claim that Scarborough was involved in the death was promoted by publisher Markos Moulitsas.
 Since 2017, Trump has resurrected the debunked rumor and has called for another investigation.
 The Wall Street Journal, New York Post, and Washington Examiner have condemned Trump's remarks.
 "It's remarkable that we have a president who is trying to have someone prosecute the person he considers to be his chief critic in the media," Scarborough responded in 2020.
 "That's what Putin does.
 That's what Orban does.
 That's what autocrats have been doing for centuries."
 In May 2020, the aide's widower wrote a letter to Twitter's chief executive Jack Dorsey begging him to delete Trump's tweets saying "President Trump on Tuesday tweeted to his nearly 80 million followers alluding to the repeatedly debunked falsehood that my wife was murdered by her boss, former U.S. Rep. Joe Scarborough.
 The son of the president followed and more directly attacked my wife by tweeting to his followers as the means of spreading this vicious lie."
 Kara Swisher followed up with an op-ed in The New York Times on May 26, 2020, calling on Twitter to hold Trump to the company's rules.
 That same day, Twitter began fact-checking Trump's posts and applying warnings to his tweets when they made misleading claims about mail-in voting.

 In November 2024, following the 2024 United States presidential election, Mika and Joe met with Donald Trump at Mar-a-Lago.

+During Trump’s speech at the 2026 World Economic Forum in Davos, he made numerous inaccurate and misleading claims, particularly about NATO and Greenland, while repeating long-debunked assertions on foreign policy, the economy, and other issues.
+The remarks prompted multiple fact checks citing errors and mischaracterizations across the address.
+Morning Joe extended beyond its standard four-hour broadcast to fact-check and contextualize several of Trump’s claims, with the Poynter Institute noting that co-host Joe Scarborough was “masterful in pointing out the lies, misleading statements, and bizarre comments made by Trump.”